The cause of pericarditis should be identified, if possible.

 - Draining the fluid from the sac.
 This procedure, called pericardiocentesis, may be done using an echocardiography-guided needle.

 - Cutting a small hole (window) in the pericardium (subxiphoid pericardiotomy) to allow the infected fluid to drain into the abdominal cavity

-If the pericarditis is chronic, recurrent, or causes scarring or tightening of the tissue around the heart, cutting or removing part of the pericardium may be needed.
-This surgery is called a pericardiectomy.
+Surgery called pericardiectomy may be needed if the pericarditis is long-lasting, comes back after treatment, or causes scarring or tightening of the tissue around the heart.
+The operation involves cutting or removing part of the pericardium.